-All goods purchased through this contract will be F.O.B. final destination.
+All goods purchased or products provided through this contract will be F.O.B. final destination.
 Unless specifically stated otherwise, all prices offered must include the delivery costs to any location within the State of Alaska.

 SEC.
 3.14 CONTRACT PERSONNEL